An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Algorithmic Contributions

+\item \textbf{Computing the Net-Like Structure:} From the computed Jacobi Structure and MDRG of $\f$, we first compute a net-like structure $\Net_\f$ by connecting the nodes of the second-dimensional Reeb graphs of the MDRG using the Jacobi Structure.
+We note, the nodes of $\RG_{\widetilde{f_2^{p}}}$ correspond to the critical points of $\widetilde{f_2^p}$, and as we vary $p$, they trace out the segments of the Jacobi structure in the Reeb space. $\Net_\f$ gives a topological skeleton embedded in the Reeb space.
+The algorithm for computing the net-like structure is discussed in detail in \secref{subsec:Compute-Net-Structure}.

+\item \textbf{Computing the Reeb space with $2$-sheets:} Finally, from the net-like structure we compute the complete $2$-sheets of the Reeb space $\W_f$.
+A complete $2$-sheet consists of one or more simple $2$-sheets.
+Two simple $2$-sheets belong to the same complete $2$-sheet if two regular points, in the domain, corresponding to the simple sheets can be connected by a path without crossing any singular fiber.
+The algorithm for computing the complete $2$-sheets and Reeb space is detailed in \secref{subsec:Compute-Reeb-Space}. \end{enumerate}

-We note, under the genericity assumptions on $\f$, one of the conditions in Lemma~\ref{lem:topological-changes} is also necessary for the topological change of $\RG_{\widetilde{f}_2^p}$ at a point $p \in \RG_{f_1}$.
-From \cref{lem:topological-changes}, it is evident that determining the points of topological change requires the following computations: (i) critical points of $f_1$ associated with genus changes, (ii) critical points of $f_1$ restricted to $\JSet_{\f}$, and (iii) double points of $\f$ restricted to $\JStruct_{\f}$.
-The first two requirements are fulfilled by examining the criticality of the vertices of $\M$ and the vertices of the $\JSet_{\f}$.
-However, to fulfill the third requirement, we need to compute the Jacobi structure.
-Next, we discuss the algorithm for computing the Jacobi structure.
+From \lemref{lem:topological-changes}, it is evident that determining the points of topological change on $\RG_{f_1}$ requires the following computations: (i) critical points of $f_1$ associated with genus changes, (ii) critical points of $f_1$ restricted to $\JSet_{\f}$, and (iii) double points of $\JStruct_{\f}$.
+Using \lemref{lem:genus-change-cp}, the first two requirements are fulfilled by examining the criticality of $f_1$ at the vertices of $\JSet_{\f}$.
+However, to fulfill the third requirement, we need to compute the Jacobi structure $\JStruct_{\f}$ which is discussed next.

-\subsection{Algorithm: Computing Jacobi Structure}
+\subsection{Algorithm 1: Computing Jacobi Structure}